The Great Resignation is now the Great Retention

 “If someone joins your organization and they’re not growing and developing, they’re not going to stay for the pay alone because what you start to see then is career stagnation,” Caldwell says.

-Interestingly, when it comes to career growth, employees relish the chance to try something new rather than added responsibilities in their current role.
-Employees also want to know the company’s business priorities to align their skills-building with their employer’s future objectives.
+Interestingly, when it comes to career growth, employees relish trying something new rather than adding responsibilities to their current roles.
+Employees also want to know the company’s business priorities in order to align their skills-building with their employer’s future objectives.

 “What companies can do a lot better is share more about their needs, where they’re going as an organization, and what are going to be the most critical three or four skills in that space three or four years from now,” Caldwell says.